vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 ## Why synthetic data makes sense?
-Real data costs human time, and synthetic data can be a way around that.
+Real data costs human time, it can contain private or copyrighted data, it can be noisy, incomplete, or irrelevant.
+Synthetic data can represent a way around these problem.
 But you cannot create the required data synthetically out of thin air.

 You may need:
 1. Either a more general model that was essentially trained on something similar to the target data needed,